ElektraInitiative/libelektra/.github/CONTRIBUTING.md

 ## Issues

 Check the [Ideas](/doc/IDEAS.md) page if you are searching for a good topic to start with.
-You can also visit the [issue-tracker](https://github.com/ElektraInitiative/libelektra/issues) and filter the list by pre-defined labels like _good first issue_ or _help wanted_.Do not hesitate to open a new issue if you want to ask a question, report or fix a bug or approach new topics.
+You can also visit the [issue-tracker](https://github.com/ElektraInitiative/libelektra/issues) and filter the list by pre-defined labels like [good first issue](https://github.com/ElektraInitiative/libelektra/labels/good%20first%20issue).Do not hesitate to open a new issue if you want to ask a question, report or fix a bug or approach new topics.

 ## Creating a Pull-Request